 The app can be used to study beginner-level vocabulary and expressions in an engaging way through card games, manga and quizzes, and it can also be used to check how much you were able to remember.

 The levels of learner this app is aimed at are people who have just started learning Japanese to those who are in the first half of elementary level (from below CEFR and JF Standard A1 level to around A1 level), and can be used from the level where kanji, hiragana and katakana have not yet been learnt.
-As well as an English version, there is an Indonesian and Thai version for the countries in Southeast Asia where a large number of students are learning Japanese at junior high school and high school (scheduled for release in March 2018).
+As well as an English version, there is an Indonesian and Thai version for the countries in Southeast Asia where a large number of students are learning Japanese at junior high school and high school (Coming soon).